 Nashville, Tennessee.
 Music City.
 Country music capital of the world.
 Nashville is the city where dreams are made.
 And there’s no finer address in this southern capital city than The Hermitage Hotel Nashville.

 We’ve wanted to visit Nashville for a long time.
-Having stayed at the Hermitage Hotel’s sister properties in Richmond, Virginia and Charlottesville, Virginia, we knew we would be in for a remarkable experience.
+Having stayed at the hotel’s sister properties in Richmond, Virginia and Charlottesville, Virginia, we knew we would be in for a remarkable experience.
 We were right.

 With so many things great things to do in Nashville, this is a great city.
-And no matter what you decide to do, The Hermitage Hotel hosts you in style.
+And no matter what you decide to do, you’ll be hosted in style.

-The Restaurant: One the ground level of the Hermitage Hotel Nashville is the Capitol Grille restaurant and the adjacent Oak Bar.
+The Restaurant: One the ground level is the Capitol Grille restaurant and the adjacent Oak Bar.
 The Capitol Grille serves a delicious (and reasonably priced) hotel breakfast, as well as being open for lunch and dinner.